Remnaut/math_definitions/README.md

 math_definitions
 ==================================================================

-Codes of various mathematical exercises, examples, and generalized formulas from the book 'Computational Physics' by Mark Newman.
+Codes in python of various mathematical exercises, examples, and generalized formulas from the book 'Computational Physics' by Mark Newman.

 ==================================================================